 When processing special category data there are different lawful purposes that also need to be identified, in addition to those set out above, such as:

-· ‘Processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis of Union or Member State law or pursuant to contract with a health professional and subject to the conditions and safeguards referred to in paragraph 3.’
-(The Health Care Basis).
+· ‘Processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis of domestic law or pursuant to a contract with a health professional and subject to the conditions and safeguards referred to in paragraph 3’ (The Health Care Basis).

-· ‘Processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity.’
+· ‘Processing is necessary for the establishment, exercise or defense of legal claims or whenever courts are acting in their judicial capacity.’
 (The Legal Claims Basis).

-· ‘Processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices, on the basis of Union or Member State law which provides for suitable and specific measures to safeguard the rights and freedoms of the data subject, in particular professional secrecy.’
-(The Public Health Basis).
+· ‘Processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices, on the basis of domestic law which provides for suitable and specific measures to safeguard the rights and freedoms of the data subject, in particular professional secrecy domestic law’ (The Public Health Basis).

-· ‘Processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) based on Union or Member State law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject.’
+· ‘Processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) as supplemented by section 19 of the 2018 Act, based on domestic law which shall Be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject.’
 (The Scientific Research Basis).

-· ‘The data subject has given explicit consent to the processing of those personal data for one or more specified purposes.’
-(The Explicit Consent Basis).
+· ‘The data subject has given explicit consent to the processing of those personal data for one or more specified purposes, except where domestic law provides that the prohibition referred to in paragraph 1 may not be lifted by the data subject’ (The Explicit Consent Basis).

 Depending on the reason for us processing your personal data, there may be several lawful purposes that will apply, and which may be relevant at different times.

-This section describes the lawful basis for processing personal data and special category for the purpose of providing the Rutherford Direct CCMP.
+This section describes the lawful basis for processing personal data and special category for the purpose of providing the Rutherford Direct MP.